azarketa/Thermodynamics-theoretical-pills/source/01_Introductory_classification.md

 Many non-ideal effects that appear later in the thermodynamic analysis (heat losses, incomplete combustion, friction, pumping work, pressure drops, finite-time combustion) are not abstract phenomena: they are directly connected to geometry, components, and system architecture.
 Understanding the “machine” first makes the thermodynamics more meaningful.

 :::

----

-### Conceptual closure

-- ICREs are one of the two dominant families of gas power cycles, together with Brayton-based gas turbines.
-- Otto and Diesel cycles are the two principal ideal reference models for thermodynamic analysis.
-- Real engines exhibit large technological diversity that cannot be captured by thermodynamic classification alone.
-- Mechanical structure, system layout, and components provide the necessary basis for a meaningful thermodynamic study.